-My oldest daughter, Naama, is a sweet and sensitive little girl, who stood up in front of the camera crews and news reporters, and did an excellent job of expressing her thoughts to the world.
+My oldest daughter, Naama, is a sweet and sensitive little girl.
+She stood up in front of camera crews and news reporters and did an excellent job at expressing her thoughts to the world.

 I was getting ready for a vehicle convoy demonstration going towards the prime ministers office last week.
 Naama overheard a conversation I was having with a friend, and immediately asked me where I was going and what for.
 When I explained to her what a vehicle convoy is, and the reason we were demonstrating, she asked if she can draw a picture to hang in our car.

 The translation of what she wrote was: “This city is ours, and the extremists cannot live here with us”.

 I was so impressed because it said nothing against ultra-orthodox, non-orthodox, conservative, gentile, or any of the like.
 It focused only on those who are causing such an uproar in our city.

 I really would like to think that the actions of my powerful little girl, might make a change.
 A change that our nation as a whole needs, to continue living alongside so many different people, with so many different ways of belief.